hilltopmediadesign/wordpress-linkedThemeTemplate/README.md

 index.php<br>
 wp-index.php (file redirected from wp-site/wp-content/themes/LinkedTheme/)<br>
 wp-front-page.php</p><br><br>
+It's a bit more work in setup, but it makes editing the site far cleaner and easier to work with (in my opinion).
+This is really designed for web designer who are use to non-wordpress sites (like myself).<br><br>
 <strong>Short Version:</strong>

 1. Install WP in target sub directory - ex: http://www.foo.com/myNewSite.com/wp-site (see Long Version)